falafalafala1668/OpenWrt-UEFI-Support/README.md

 # OpenWrt UEFI Support (19.07 Branch, Unofficial Support)
 ### IMPORTANT

-**Openwrt master branch has offcially supported UEFI, but v19.07 and below not.
+**Openwrt master branch has officially supported UEFI, but v19.07 and below not.
 So v19.07 and below branch will continue to update.**

 ---
 Since OpenWrt Project has not yet accepted any UEFI-Boot approach, extract based on the original jow.git and modify it to be compatible with the current version.